 Colorado's Medicaid is operated through its Health First Colorado.
 Colorado operates a primary care case management (PCCM) program that contracts with Regional Care Collaborative Organizations (RCCOs) to provide coverage for acute, physical, and specialty care as well as pharmacy and select behavioral health services.
-Health First Colorado contracts with two MCOs, one of which is affiliated with UnitedHealth Group.
-On March 22, 2022, Colorado entered into a VBP contract agreement with Novartis for the drug Zolgensma.
+Healthy First Colorado contracts with two MCOs, one of which is affiliated with UnitedHealth Group.